JohnMulligan/truncated_tetrahedron/Readme.md

 Running plot_hits flags local maxima, which are visually more interesting than their neighbors for reasons specific to this workflow.

-Naming a partivular shapenin the animations slurm script runs through all the flagged hits.
+Naming a particular shapenin the animations slurm script runs through all the flagged hits.

-, there's a hard break between that sweep on the one hand and my visual inspection of the outputs.
-I export the list of candidate matches after a run, and then render them in the animations folder.

 #### 3. Exporting

 This requires the dihedral_flask app to be installed in parallel.